helto4real/dotfiles/README.md

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/helto4real/dotfiles/main/bin/dotfiles)"
 ```
+Make sure you are sudo before running any command locally or using the `dotfiles` upgrade script

 # Ecrypt and decrypt values

 To encrypt use `ansible-vault encrypt_string --vault-password-file vault-password.txt "<the string to encrypt>" --name '<varname>'"`